raspibolt/raspibolt/raspibolt/raspibolt_72_zap-ios.md

 ------

-## Bonus guide: Zap IOS Lightning Wallet
+## Bonus guide: Zap iOS Lightning Wallet
 *Difficulty: medium*

-This guide describes how to use Zap IOS from within your own network, the same that also connects your RaspiBolt.
+This guide describes how to use Zap iOS from within your own network, the same that also connects your RaspiBolt.

 ![Zap iOS](images/72_zapios.png)

 Zap is a free Lightning Network wallet focused on good user experience and ease of use.
 It is in alpha testing, so **use it at your own risk**.
-Ycan find more details in the [Zap iOS GitHub repository](https://github.com/LN-Zap/zap-iOS).
+You can find more details in the [Zap iOS GitHub repository](https://github.com/LN-Zap/zap-iOS).
 If you find bugs, you can contribute to this project by [reporting issues](https://github.com/LN-Zap/zap-iOS/issues).

 ### Preparation on the RaspiBolt